osbox68/Repo/05-Rails/08-Airbnb-Geocoder/README.md

 As the Javscript module probably feels like forever ago, it would be a good idea to refresh your memory by checking out the lecture slides again, and in particular [the Javascript Plugins lecture](https://kitt.lewagon.com/camps/<user.batch_slug>/lectures/04-Front-End%2F07-JavaScript-Plugins).
 This lecture goes over the following very important concepts in Javascript:
 - separation of concerns, i.e. writing your functions in different files
-- and importing / exporting those functions in the correct files
+- and then exporting /importing those functions in the correct files

-Finally, when you're working with Javascript, the error messages aren't shown the way Rails error messages are.
-This means it can be hard to understand why something isn't working when it's supposed to 🤔.
-Whenever this is the case, you'll have to actively go check for them in the browser: open up your browser inspector and navigate to the `console` tab.
-There you'll find any error messages related to Javascript.
+Finally, when you're working with Javascript, the error messages aren't displayed the way Rails error messages are.
+This means it can be hard to understand why something isn't working when it's supposed to 🤔, as you don't get the same visual feedback.
+Whenever this is the case, you'll have to actively go check for the errors in the browser: open up your browser inspector and navigate to the `console` tab.
+There you'll find any error messages related to your Javascript code.

 ## Resources